hzFishy/UnrealNotes/content/Unreal Engine/Editor Only/Blueprint Generation in Editor.md

 > - `PinSubCategory` depends, usually `None` but if selecting `float` it will be `double`
 > - `PinSubCategoryObject` will hold a `UObject` weak ref to the selected object/class, if selecting a struct it will be a `UScript`

-After the preliminary process mentioned above in `Bones->"+" buttons` the editor calls `FBlueprintEditor::OnAddNewVariable`.
+After the preliminary process mentioned above the editor calls `FBlueprintEditor::OnAddNewVariable`.
 This function does the following:
 - It will find a unique default var name using `FBlueprintEditorUtils::FindUniqueKismetName`.
 - Then it calls `FBlueprintEditorUtils::AddMemberVariable` and passes the `UBlueprint` we are editing, the var name and the last type we used.
 - And finally if it succeeds it will call `FBlueprintEditor::RenameNewlyAddedAction` manually (that's' why you can directly type to rename the variable name)